void-stack/VMAttack/README.md

 The main focus currently of this project is on [.NET Reactor 6.9.0.0](https://www.eziriz.com/), which has a simple 1:1 CIL virtual machine.

 <img src="assets/showcase.gif">

-## Dependencies

-This project is using the following dependencies:
-- [Echo Framework](https://github.com/Washi1337/Echo): an experimental .NET assembly editor and manipulation framework
-- [AsmResolver](https://github.com/Washi1337/AsmResolver): a library that provides a complete set of tools to read and modify .NET assemblies, including a fully-featured CIL (Common Intermediate Language) assembler and disassembler.
-- [UseEveryOpCode](https://github.com/0xInception/UseEveryOpCode): a .NET assembly that contains a single method that uses every CIL opcode, which can be useful for testing and experimentation purposes.

 # Introduction